hereAlexT/dont-remember/report/report.md

 #### Services

 The Users Microservice and Words Microservice are hosted on AWS ECS, with auto-scaling policies in place.
+Each Service is using Flask as the web framework, gunicorn as the WSGI server.
+And each service is stateless, all the stateful data is stored in the database.

 The Users Microservice handles user and team-related requests, specifically:

 - Add/Delete word they want to learn